somatonic/ImagesManager/README.md

 `{image:/path/to/image/imagename/:100,0}`

+The :100,0 is the thumbnail size used to output the image.

-And can be altered to contain also classes:
+You can also have additional segment to contain classes:

 `{image:/path/to/image/imagename/:100,0:align_left}`